 the distilled truth about packing after 70 months on the road

 When I started my journey in May 2012 I looked like a turtle.
 Gargantuan Galapagos turtle.
-I had fed my backpack to an unhealthy looking level of obesity and, to top it up, strapped a duffle bag around its waist – much like a traveler’s fanny pack – to provide the additional wardrobe rations I desperately needed to travel in style.
+I had fed my backpack to unhealthy-looking BMI levels, and strapped a duffle bag around its obese waist – much like a traveler’s fanny pack – to provide the additional wardrobe rations I desperately needed to travel in style.
 More than 20 shirts, 15 t-shirts, 7 pairs of trousers, several pairs of shoes, gadgets, keepsakes etc. etc. etc. etc. etc. etc. etc. etc. embarked with me.

 I thought that I’d be gone for a year and so I had packed accordingly: as much as possible.
 It didn’t take long for my aching bones to groan a new definition of accordingly: "as little as possible, please, we are hurting."

-"We have the gut to wave our comfort zone goodbye, so why are we so afraid of making packing decisions?"
+"We have mustered the privileged courage to wave our comfort zone goodbye, so why are we so afraid of making puny packing decisions?"

-Upon tripping onto the travel-writing stage, about 4 years into my journey, I was baffled by the abundance of travel blogs dispensing allegedly indispensable advice, with packing guides being a particularly popular category of generic counseling.
-I have yet to find a travel blog without its own packing list and “hacks”, vigorously shoving readers towards product shelves where they can buy the travel wardrobe, gear and gadgets nobody can survive without on the road.
+When I made my debut as a travel writer, about 4 years into my journey, I was baffled by the abundance of travel blogs that dispense allegedly indispensable advice, with packing guides being a particularly popular category of generic counseling.
+I have yet to find a travel blog without its own packing list and “hacks,” (painful cringe), vigorously shoving readers towards product shelves where they can buy the travel wardrobe, gear, and gadgets nobody could possibly survive without on the road.

 It’s hardly surprising – after all, these blogs are money machines powered by affiliate marketing.
 You follow them into the online stores of their featured brands and they get a nice commission upon dropping you off there; click click, ka-ching ka-ching, win win.
-There is just no space for third wheel you in this win-win romance between blogger and brand – you don’t get the best travel advice, but merely whatever sells.
-Because the truth is simple and completely for free:
+There is just no space for a third wheeler like you in this win-win romance between blogger and brand – you don’t get the best travel advice, but whatever sells.
+Because the truth is simple and comes for free:

 !!!!
 Extreme travel hack !!!!

-Would you want me to choose what you wear tomorrow or what household item you buy next?
-I’m a total stranger to you, who knows nothing about your personality, your needs, or your plans.
-So why is it that once we supposedly embark on a so-called adventure, finally crossing the tight frontiers of norms and rules, we can’t even dress ourselves anymore?
-We have the gut to wave our comfort zone goodbye, so why are we so afraid of making packing decisions?
+Would you want me to choose the outfit you wear tomorrow, or the household item you buy next?
+I’m a total stranger who knows nothing about your personality, your needs, or your plans.
+So why is it that once we embark on a so-called adventure, finally crossing the tight frontiers of norms and rules, we can’t even dress ourselves?
+We have mustered the privileged courage to wave our comfort zone goodbye, so why are we so afraid of making puny packing decisions?

-I can say these things because authenticity fuels MilesAstray, not affiliate marketing.
-I’m not in it for the money.
-My best advice is usually no advice, along the lines of "do your own thing", or, if anything, sincere advice.
-Of course “do your own thing” also means reading up on packing tips before traveling as much as you want, if you think it helps.
-Apparently there is an unquenchable thirst for such travel advice, which the blogging world gladly caters to in the most superficial and generalizing ways, as though every journey was the same.
-It’s the demand that surprised me, not its monetization by digital nomads.
-Because traveling is a highly individual experience, so whatever you will need depends on your personal journey entirely.
+I can say these things because MilesAstray is fueled by authenticity, not affiliate marketing.
+My best advice is usually no advice, along the lines of "do your own thing."
+Of course, “do your own thing” can also mean reading up on packing tips before traveling as much as you want, if you think it helps.
+Apparently, there is an unquenchable thirst for such travel advice, which the blogging world caters to gladly and in the most superficial and generalizing ways, as though every journey was the same.
+It’s the demand that surprises me, not its monetization by digital nomads.
+Traveling is a highly individual experience, so whatever you will need depends on your personal journey entirely.

 I always admired ridiculously worry-free travelers with holey and quirky packing habits: the Scottish girls that came to the Andes without socks; Bennett who didn’t bring a sweater when he arrived with but a daypack; or Ran who traveled with a cactus, a hookah and a chicken.

-I lost my turtle shell three months into the trip when held at gunpoint.
+My turtle shell came off three months into the trip when I was held at gunpoint.
 These guys took almost all my stuff including the backpack itself, but in a way I’m grateful for it and it’s not Stockholm syndrome making me say that.
 It’s very difficult to let go of things – losses loom larger than gains as they say in psychology – but once your stuff is simply gone, stolen or accidentally left behind, it’s easy to live without it.
-I lost a fair share of things over the years and with time even the deliberate choice of leaving something behind got easier with time and a more and more minimalistic attitude and attire.
+I’ve lost my fair share of things over the years, and even the deliberate choice of leaving something behind got easier with time and a more and more minimalistic attitude and attire.